nitya/next-movies-demo/README.md

  - Added `.npmrc` with `legacy-peer-deps=true` set to overcome issues with version conflicts in CI/CD workflow (GitHub Actions)
  - Created TMDB account and grabbed the API KEY and READ ACCESS TOKEN information from [this page](https://www.themoviedb.org/settings/api)
  - Copied `.env.local.example` to `.env.local` and added the API KEY and READ ACCESS TOKEN information to it.
+ - Added 'env' section manually to the SWA workflow YAML.
+Added the API KEY and READ ACCESS TOKEN information to the GitHub Secrets section of repo, then referenced them in the workflow YAML in the env section.
+ - Also added `env` value to configure SWA for static export.

 ## Demo